How To: Improve Squat Depth

 - Place hands under toes and pull your butt down until you are in a deep squat

 - Raise hands out in front of you squeezing your fist as hard as you can

 - Stand up

 Repeat exercise 10x and then repeat a second set.

-*If you have trouble touching your toes you can do this exercise with you heels up on a weight or 2-5cm platform and a 20-30cm high box in front.
+*If you have trouble touching your toes you can do this exercise with your heels up on weight or 2-5cm platform and a 20-30cm high box in front.
 Instead of bending forward and touching toes, reach forward and lean on the box.
 The ultimate goal however should be to work on hamstring mobility to take the stress off your lower back.
 Loving the Stretches? why not Stretch yourself happy here.